目录

 You can distribute and run the output file like you would any other executable file.

-Compile your app and set the output file:
+Compile your app and set the output file.

 $ dart compile exe bin/myapp.dart -o /tmp/myapp

-When successful, this command outputs the following:
+When successful, this command returns the following.

 Generated: /tmp/myapp

-Run your compiled app from the /tmp directory:
+Run your compiled app from the /tmp directory.

 $ ./tmp/myapp